sjmikler/playsound3/README.md

     """Play a sound file using an audio backend availabile in your system.

     Args:
-        sound: Path to the sound file.
-Can be either an str or pathlib.Path.
+        sound: Path or URL to the sound file.
+Can be a string or pathlib.Path.
         block: If True, the function will block execution until the sound finishes playing.
+               If False, sound will play in a background thread.
     """
+    ...
 ```

 It requires one argument - the path to the file with the sound you'd like to play.